apteryxxyz/jswhat/README.md

 ### Non-Text

 You also have the ability to use `what` to read a file and fetch data from a URL.
-All you need to do is pass a file path or URL as the text argument and enable the `nontext` option.
-Examples `what ./src/data/regexes.json --nontext`, `what https://data.iana.org/TLD/tlds-alpha-by-domain.txt -n`.
+All you need to do is pass a file path or URL as the text argument and enable the `non-text` option.
+Examples `what ./src/data/regexes.json --non-text`, `what https://data.iana.org/TLD/tlds-alpha-by-domain.txt -n`.
-The `nontext` is required to ensure you are meaning to read a file or fetch a URL, as you could be looking to identify the path to the file or URL itself instead.
+The `non-text` is required to ensure you are meaning to read a file or fetch a URL, as you could be looking to identify the path to the file or URL itself instead.

 ## 🟢 Node